ginstrom/paladin-novel/chapters/11_first-blood-first-miracle.md

 But they had left their mark.

-Korven lay sprawled near the children's shelter, his body riddled with crossbow bolts.
-He had died defending those he'd sworn to protect.
-Nearby, old Marta sat propped against a tree, her sightless eyes staring at nothing, blood still seeping from a gash in her chest.
+Old Henrik lay sprawled near the children's shelter, his body riddled with crossbow bolts.
+The grizzled former soldier had died defending those he'd sworn to protect, his weathered hands still clutching the broken spear he'd used to hold the slavers at bay.
+Nearby, a young mother sat propped against a tree, her sightless eyes staring at nothing, blood still seeping from a gash in her chest.
+Gond recalled that she had just reached the refuge two days past.

 Sim knelt beside the children's shelter, cradling his right hand against his chest.
 His knuckles were split and bloody, and a slaver's sword lay abandoned nearby, its wielder nowhere to be seen.
 When Gond approached, the priest looked up with pain-filled eyes.